© Political Studies Association

 Edited By: Martin Coward and Kyle Grayson

-Impact Factor: 0.559
+Impact Factor: 0.49

-ISI Journal Citation Reports © Ranking: 2011: 80/149 (Political Science)
+ISI Journal Citation Reports © Ranking: 2014: 106/161 (Political Science)

 Online ISSN: 1467-9256

-Politics is committed only to general standards of academic debate and all submissions will be considered without prejudice to the area of the discipline covered or the viewpoints expressed.
+Politics is published four times a year.
+The editors invite original articles in any area of politics and international studies -- including research in learning and teaching.
+All submissions will be considered without prejudice to the area of the discipline covered or the viewpoints expressed.

 Guidelines for Submission to Politics